fdagner/exitticket_moodle-database-preset/README.md

-# Mind Map
+# Exit Ticket

-Mind Map is a preset for the Moodle activity database.
+Exit Ticket is a preset for the Moodle activity database.

 ## Description

-Users can create a mind map.
+Students can create exit tickets.

 ## Getting started